arnavgupta00/TODO-APP-MONGO/README.md

 requirements -

-install node (for npm) and MongoDB
+install Node (for npm) and MongoDB

 Commands-